History of Nahuatl: 1857–1910

 During the Second Mexican Empire, Emperor Maximilian I tried to have a specialist translator in Nahuatl-Spanish because he was interested in the empire using the language spoken by a large part of the population, so he devoted himself to learning the Aztec language and his translator, Faustino Chimalpopoca, who belonged to the indigenous elite of the time, became his teacher and was part of the imperial government.
 In spite of everything, the Aztec language was not recognized as the official language of the Mexican Empire, although it did use it as a tool for territorial control in dispute against its rivals, the liberals.

 It was very important for Maximilian to issue his decrees in Nahuatl and Spanish, since he was aware that it was necessary to approach the citizens in their own language.
 In addition, the emperor acted as a protective father of the indigenous people, including them in his imperial project and protecting them under his tutelage, as they were used to being during the viceregal era.
 Therefore, Maximiliano idealized himself as the continuation of the Weyi Tlahtoani, a title that he also includes in his decrees and edicts in Nahuatl.

 The French invaders, during the Second French Intervention, were interested in knowing all the details of the indigenous peoples of Mexico.
 One of the greatest interests of the French became Nahuatl, arguing that the Aztec language could be used to secure the objectives of the Mexican Empire.
 The study of Nahuatl was done mainly through the Scientific Commission of Mexico and the Literary and Artistic Scientific Commission of Mexico.

-In 1865, Maximilian I issued two bilingual decrees (in Mexicano and Spanish) and, on 16 September 1866, he issued an edict, also bilingual, on the legal estate in favor of the indigenous peoples.
-At this time, the most influential Nahuatl was Faustino Chimalpopoca, who also taught Mexicano at the University of Mexico and wrote works with an educational purpose in the language, such as the Epítome o modo fácil de aprender el idioma nahuatl o lengua mexicana.
+In 1865, Maximilian I issued two bilingual decrees (in Nahuatl and Spanish) and, on 16 September 1866, he issued an edict, also bilingual, on the legal estate in favor of the indigenous peoples.
+At this time, the most influential Nahuatl was Faustino Chimalpopoca, who also taught Nahuatl at the University of Mexico and wrote works with an educational purpose in the language, such as the Epítome o modo fácil de aprender el idioma nahuatl o lengua mexicana.